WorldBank-Transport/DRIVER/README.md

 The frontend app will be available on port 7002 and the schema editor will be available on port 7001.
 Both will reload automatically as changes are made.

+To make requests to a Django runserver directly (for example, to perform interactive debugging in the request-response cycle), run `./scripts/manage.sh runserver 0.0.0.0:8000`.
+You should then be able to access the Django runserver on port 3001 of the `app` VM.

 #### Updating existing translation files
 New angular translation tokens should be added to i18n/exclaim.json with a value of "!<english>".
 The English translation (en-us.json) is automatically built from exclaim.json.
 New tokens are also